Leoendithas/AI-PM-Case-Studies/README.md

 - **Adoption** (will people actually use it in their workflow?)
 - **Outcomes** (did it create measurable value?)

-> **Notes on privacy:** Org/platform names, internal prompts, and sensitive details are omitted.
+> **Privacy note:** Org/platform names, internal prompts, and sensitive details are omitted.
 Metrics are aggregated or approximate where needed.

 ---

 ## Case studies

 ### 1) Learning outcomes over adoption (no-ship / delay decision)
 **Why it matters:** Many pilots look “successful” because users like them.
-This is a playbook for when “lots of interest” is not enough — learn how to test for real outcomes, spot hidden disruption costs, and make a confident no-ship call.
+This shows what to do when “lots of interest” isn’t enough.
+**You’ll take away:** an outcome-first evaluation pattern, common failure modes of always-on interventions, and a “pause vs ship” decision rubric.

 - 📄 Read: `learning-outcomes-over-adoption.md`
 - 🔗 Prototype used for testing: https://github.com/Leoendithas/AIchat
-- Highlights:
+- **Key findings:**
-  - High teacher interest did not translate to clear learning gains
+  - Strong interest, but no clear learning gains in student tests
-  - Always-on intervention was inherently disruptive (couldn’t “stay quiet”)
+  - The “must speak every ~5–6 messages” constraint made it inherently intrusive
-  - Decision: delay shipping; explore less intrusive / more natural modalities
+  - Distraction/frustration showed up → pivoted to less intrusive modalities

 ### 2) Sector-specific AI safety (ground-truth dataset + validation pipeline)
 **Why it matters:** Most “AI safety” guidance stays abstract.
-This case study shows how to operationalise it using defensible evaluation, governance, and stakeholder-aware monitoring.
+This shows how to operationalise it for minors in a high-stakes setting.
+**You’ll take away:** how to build a ground-truth dataset, run scalable validation, and design severity-aware monitoring that avoids alert fatigue.

 - 📄 Read: `sector-specific-ai-safety.md`
-- Highlights:
+- **What I built:**
-  - Curated ~5,000 de-identified conversations and built an expert-annotated **ground-truth dataset**
+  - ~5,000 de-identified conversations → expert-annotated ground-truth dataset
-  - Implemented **LLM-as-judge** evaluation with a second layer to reduce false positives
+  - Validation pipeline: LLM-as-judge + second layer to reduce false positives
-  - Designed **stakeholder-in-the-loop monitoring** with severity-aware thresholds and block/replace for severe categories
+  - Teacher-in-the-loop monitoring design with severity thresholds + block/replace for severe cases
-  - Guardrail installation and alerting are ongoing; focus is on building the measurement system to choose safer models

 ---